juusolonen/spotify/README.md

 ## Running the examples
-In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
+In order to run the example, open the folder and run its `app.js` file.
 For instance, to run the Authorization Code example do :

     $ cd authorization_code
     $ node app.js